Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/model-query-history.md

 4. Copy or cross reference those credential permissions with the warehouse permissions and grant your user the right permissions.

    - #### For Snowflake
-     This feature makes use of metadata tables available to Snowflake Enterprise tier accounts or higher, `QUERY_HISTORY` and `ACCESS_HISTORY`.
-The Snowflake user used in the production environment must have `GOVERNANCE_VIEWER` permissions to view the data.
+     Model query history makes use of metadata tables available to [Snowflake Enterprise tier](https://docs.snowflake.com/en/user-guide/intro-editions#enterprise-edition) accounts or higher, `QUERY_HISTORY` and `ACCESS_HISTORY`.
+The Snowflake user in the production environment must have the `GOVERNANCE_VIEWER` permission to view the data.
      Before enabling Model query history, your `ACCOUNTADMIN` must run the following grant statement in Snowflake to ensure for access:
      ```sql
      GRANT DATABASE ROLE SNOWFLAKE.GOVERNANCE_VIEWER TO ROLE <YOUR_DBT_CLOUD_DEPLOYMENT_ROLE>;